| |

 Jun.
 1997 Yankelovich/CNN/Time 13% 18% 66%

- Have you or has anyone you know ever seen a UFO or anything they believed was a spacecraft
+Have you or has anyone you know ever seen a UFO or anything they believed was

 from another planet?